edelvalle/django-triplets/README.md

 ]
 ```

-This set of `triplets` represent directed graph where the verb represents
+This set of `triplets` represents a directed graph where the verbs are the edges
-an edge relating between two nodes.
+and subjects/objects the nodes?.

 You can store this in the database by doing: